appy-one/acebase-core/README.md

 ### Installing

-All AceBase repositories will are available through npm.
+All AceBase repositories are available through npm.
 You only have to install one of them, depending on your needs:

 If you want to use a *local AceBase database* in your project, install the [acebase](https://github.com/appy-one/acebase-core) repository.